swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

 The type `Duration` has been considered to be named:
 * `Interval` - This is quite ambiguous and could refer to numerous other concepts other than time.
+* The `nanosecondsPortion` and `secondsPortion` were considered to be named `nanoseconds` and `seconds` however those names posed ambiguity of rounding; naming them with the term portion infers their fractional composition rather than just a rounded/truncated value.

 The type `Date` has been considered to be named:
 * `Timestamp` - A decent alternative but still comes at a slight ambiguity with regards to being tied to a calendar.
 Also has string like connotations (with how it is used in logs)
 * `Timepoint`/`TimePoint` - A reasonable alternative with less ambiguity but ultimately not compelling enough to churn thousands of APIs that already exist (just counting the ones included in the iOS and macOS SDKs, not to mention the other use sites that may exist).
 * `WallClock.Instant`/`UTCClock.Instant` - This is a very wordy way of spelling the same idea as `Date` represents today.

+The `Task.sleep(for:tolerance:clock:)` API has been considered to be named:
+* `Task.sleep(_:tolerance:clock:)` - even though this is still grammatically correct and omits potentially a needless word of "for", having this extra word still reads well but also offers a better fix-it for migration from deprecated APIs.
+That migration was considered worth it to keep the "for".

 ## Appendix